Kermekan/wordpress-reflection/wp-content/plugins/unlimited-elements-for-elementor/readme.txt

 <h3>Content Widgets for Elementor</h3>
 <ol>
+	<li><a href="https://unlimited-elements.com/content-accordion-widget-for-elementor/">Content Accordion Widget for Elementor (Free)</a></li>
 	<li><a href="https://unlimited-elements.com/content-tabs-widget-for-elementor/">Content Tabs Widget for Elementor (Free)</a> - The Content Tabs widget allows users to navigate various types of content on your website in an interactive tabs layout.</li>
-	<li><a href="https://unlimited-elements.com/content-accordion-widget-for-elementor/">Content Accordion Widget for Elementor (Free)</a></li>
+	<li><a href="https://unlimited-elements.com/unfold-content-widget-for-elementor/">Unfold Content Widget for Elementor (Pro)</a> - The Unfold Content widget is one of the space-saving widgets that may help you organize the look of your page by hiding long content that doesn't have to be shown by default.</li>
 	<li><a href="https://unlimited-elements.com/unlimited-grid-widget-for-elementor/">Unlimited Grid Widget for Elementor (Pro)</a> - Create advanced content layouts using an easy-to-use grid system with ultimate flexibility.</li>
 	<li><a href="https://unlimited-elements.com/content-switcher-widget-for-elementor/">Content Switcher Widget for Elementor (Pro)</a> - Allow users to switch between two or more types of content using interactive toggle buttons.
 You can even load Elementor templates as content to make advanced content switcher layouts.